emicklei/melrose/docs/dsl.md

 ### at<a name="at"></a>
-Create an index based getter to select a musical object.
+Create an index getter (1-based) to select a musical object.

 	at(1,scale('E/m')) // => E